skratchdot/react-bootstrap-daterangepicker/README.md

 // you will need the css that comes with bootstrap@3. if you are using
 // a tool like webpack, you can do the following: import 'bootstrap/dist/css/bootstrap.css';
+// you will also need the css that comes with bootstrap-daterangepicker import 'bootstrap-daterangepicker/daterangepicker.css';

 class MyComponent {
   render() {